-Modeling is used to make the relationships between the parts and processes of the ecosystem clear Models are tools for organizing data and telling a story and can be written in a variety of media as verbal, visual, statistical, or numerical models In the GEM program, the specific purposes of modeling are to help accomplish the following
+Modeling is used to make the relationships between the parts and processes of the ecosystem clear, and as such, serve as a critical element in making connections between habitats and across disciplines.
+Models are tools for organizing data and telling a story and can be written in a variety of media as verbal, visual, statistical, or numerical models.
+In the GEM Program, the specific purposes of modeling are to help accomplish the following:

-- Inform, communicate, and provide common problem definition, - Identify core variables and relationships, - Set priorities, - Improve and develop experimental (monitoring) designs, and - Improve decision-making and risk assessment
+- Inform, communicate, and provide common problem definition; - Identify core variables and relationships; - Set priorities; - Improve and develop experimental designs to attain monitoring objectives; - Evaluate cross-habitat linkages and transfers; and - Improve decision-making and risk assessment.

-Modeling, monitoring, and data management strategies need to work in concert for each to be fully effective (Figure 4 1) Modeling is a pivotal link between monitoring and data management and information transfer on the one hand, and synthesis and research on the other Modeling feeds back information to the monitoring program in the form of recommendations on how the monitoring system can be made more effective Modeling also helps interpret data for the use of synthesis and research activities Current modeling efforts are considered in more detail in Chapter 5, Volume II The discussion below provides a brief introduction to definitions and strategies for modeling in the GEM program
+Modeling, monitoring, and data management strategies need to work in concert for each to be fully effective (Figure 3.2).
+Modeling is a pivotal link between monitoring and data management and information transfer on the one hand, and synthesis and research on the other.
+Modeling feeds back information to the monitoring program in the form of recommendations on how the monitoring system can be made more effective.
+Modeling also helps interpret data for the use of synthesis and research activities.